D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 - Object class: [FDIRFunction](#FDIRFunction)
 - Definition set: ADCS
 - Description:
-This verb is used to indicate that a `DrillingDataPoint` tells whether the isolation or the recovery
+This verb is used to indicate that a `DrillingDataPoint` tells whether the isolation procedure has reached its terminal state and is in an idle state until the system is returned to manual mode.
+The value can only turn true when the tiggered signal is true.
+This signal is supposed to be a boolean value.
 - Examples:
 ```dwis packOffDectionAndReaction
 FDIRFunction:packOffDetectionAndReaction